-Join Mark Niemann-Ross for an in-depth discussion in this video Obtaining "New Out Of the Box Software", part of Up and Running with Raspberry Pi.
+Join Mark Niemann-Ross for an in-depth discussion in this video Obtaining "New Out Of the Box Software", part of Learning Raspberry Pi.

 - NOOBS is a clever acronym for New Out Of the Box Software.
 It's a software installer built and maintained by the Raspberry Pi Foundation and provides an incredibly convenient way to put an operating system on your Raspberry Pi.
 You'll need an operating system for your Raspberry Pi, and the Raspberry Pi Foundation has very kindly provided something called NOOBS.
 You can download it from the raspberrypi.org website.
 Simply go to the Downloads page and you'll be presented with the NOOBS page.

 Now you have two options at this point: one of them, which is to buy a prebuilt NOOBS card, and the second one is to build your own.
 Prebuilt cards go for $10.
 You can buy them from the Raspberry Pi site if they have them in stock.
 These are currently sold out, so if this is the case, your only option is to go ahead and build your own.
 That's not a big deal.
 Building your own NOOBS card is a simple process and it only costs you the price of an SD card.

 It does require an SD card reader on your computer and this may be problematic, you may not be able to read microSD cards, and again, a microSD card is required for Raspberry Pi Model A+, B+, or Raspberry Pi Model 2.
 You can buy small adapters, or your computer may already have a microSD card reader.
 Again, if you don't have any of those options, you'll have to go back and purchase a prebuilt NOOBS card.